arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 # Midpoint Insertion Strategy
 MySQL InnoDB Engine ploys an extremely smart solution to solve the notorious problem with Sequential Scans.
 Instead of keeping its Buffer Pool a strict LRU, it tweaks it a little bit.

-Instead of treating the Buffer Pool as a huge doubly linked list, it treats it as a combination of two smaller sublists - usually 5/8th and 3/8th of the total size.
-One sublist holds younger data while the other one holds the older data.
-The head of the Young sublist holds the most recent pages and the recency decreases as it reaches the tail of the Old sublist.
+Instead of treating the Buffer Pool as a single doubly linked list, it treats it as a combination of two smaller sublists - usually 5/8th and 3/8th of the total size.
+One sublist holds the younger data while the other one holds the older data.
+The head of the Young sublist holds the most recent pages and the recency decreases as we reaches the tail of the Old sublist.

 ![MySQL InnoDB Midpoint Insertion Strategy](https://user-images.githubusercontent.com/4745789/80299447-138a9880-87b2-11ea-9b0a-888e0ccf4b49.png)